Skip to main content

 </my-button>

-Styles are typically defined when a custom element is created and attached to the DOM.
-However, in some cases, you may need dynamic styles that depend on the element's state, attributes, or properties at the time it's connected to the DOM.
+In most cases, you define styles when you create a custom element and attach it to the DOM.
+However, if you want the component's appearance to adapt dynamically when it's rendered, you can also create dynamic styles that depend on the element's attributes or properties at the time it's connected to the DOM.

-This is where the resolveStyles() method becomes valuable.
-It allows you to dynamically generate and apply styles during the connectedCallback phase of the custom element lifecycle.
+To create a custom element that adapts dynamically, you can use the resolveStyles() method.
+This enables you to generate and apply styles dynamically during the connectedCallback` phase of the custom element's lifecycle.

 The resolveStyles() method is called when the element is attached to the DOM (in the connectedCallback phase).